ARM-software/psa-api/doc/crypto/api/keys/management.rst

     This function can only be used to create a volatile key.
     That is, a key with a lifetime persistence level of `PSA_KEY_PERSISTENCE_VOLATILE`.

-    Depending on the key being regsitered, the implementation can provide some or all of the key type, size, and policy.
+    Depending on the key being registered, the implementation can provide some or all of the key type, size, and policy.
     For example:

     *   Provisioned key material has a fixed size.
         The implementation might permit the application to define the key type and policy, as long as these are compatible with the key material.
     *   An implementation-specific derived key can require the application to provide a key type and size, using these in the derivation process.
     *   An implementation-provided key can be fully defined by the implementation, with a fixed type, size, and policy.
-        The call to `psa_attach_key()` needs to specify the location and label of the key, and a macthing policy, in order to obtain a key id.
+        The call to `psa_attach_key()` needs to specify the location and label of the key, and a matching policy, in order to obtain a key id.

-    Calling `psa_destroy_key()` with a key identifier returned by `psa_attach_key()` will remove the key identifer and policy from the key store, but any implementation-provided key material remains within the implementation.
+    Calling `psa_destroy_key()` with a key identifier returned by `psa_attach_key()` will remove the key identifier and policy from the key store, but any implementation-provided key material remains within the implementation.
     A subsequent call to `psa_attach_key()` with the same parameters will return a new key identifier for the same key.

     It is :scterm:`implementation defined` whether the same implementation-provided key can be attached to multiple key identifiers concurrently.